zinc-sig/affairs/rfd/0010/README.md

 - `zinc-staging` for staging
 - `zinc-prod` for production

-Task queues follow a three-part naming pattern: `{prefix}-{component}-{queue_type}`:
-- Core services: `zinc-core-default` (for core workflows)
-- Submission extension: `zinc-submission-default` (for submission activities)
-- Pipeline extension: `zinc-pipeline-default` (for pipeline activities)

 ## Task Queue Management

-The system uses a consistent three-part naming pattern for task queues: `{prefix}-{component}-{queue_type}`.
-Each extension defines its task queue suffix as a constant (e.g., `pipeline-default`) and the Temporal client combines it with the environment-specific prefix (e.g., `zinc`) to create the full queue name (e.g., `zinc-pipeline-default`).
+The system uses simple, unprefixed task queue names following a two-part pattern: `{component}-{queue_type}` (e.g., `pipeline-default`, `submission-default`).

+**Why no environment prefixes?** Temporal namespaces provide complete isolation.
+A `pipeline-default` queue in the `zinc-dev` namespace is entirely separate from `pipeline-default` in `zinc-prod`, eliminating the need for prefixes like "zinc-" that would create redundancy.

-Extensions provide their computed task queue as a named FX dependency that the worker consumes, ensuring each extension's activities run on the correct task queue.
-This approach provides type safety through constants while maintaining flexibility across environments.
+**Implementation:** Each extension defines its task queue as a constant and provides it as a named FX dependency using `fx.Supply`, which the worker consumes.
+This ensures activities run on the correct task queue while maintaining clean separation across environments.

 ## Workflow Patterns